Apple Pay now accepted at all Costcos in the US

 Attention, Costco shoppers: You can now use Apple Pay at your local warehouse's checkout counter.

 The mobile wallet is now accepted for in-store purchases at all 750 Costcos in the US, Apple said Monday.
-Costco is also adding the contactless payment terminals to its gas stations, but only a few have been activated so far.
+Costco is also adding the contactless payment terminals to its gas stations, but they haven't been activated yet, Costco said Monday.

 While many shoppers will likely enjoy that news, the expansion of Apple Pay's footprint to the big-box retailer's bulk shoppers is also good news for Apple.
 As iPhone growth slows down, Apple sees its services business as its next big growth area.